qiweimao/ESP32-Datalogger/README.md

 ESP32 should request static IP from the access point (e.g. WiFi router, LTE router); Another approach is to set static IP in router admin page for the ESP32.
 The router might have dynamic IP address which might expire every few days, unless a static IP is purchased from the ISP.
 TODO: esp32 API to update IP to management server.
+## LoRaWAN or ESPNOW?
+Considering most projects can tolerate occasional delays, and
 ## Data Logging Functions
 The data logging function should support different logging modes
+### GPIO Pin Monitor
+When interfacing with new peripherals, this [GPIO Pin Monitor](https://www.youtube.com/watch?v=UxkOosaNohU) can provide remote monitoring userinterface for prototyping.
 ### Sensor Type Supported
 TODO not tested yet vibrating wire sensors, analog sensors, SAAs.
 I want to have the same capabilities: https://www.geo-instruments.com/technology/wireless-logger-networks/
 #### VM501
 Use ESP32 VIN out for power supply, multimeter shows a voltage of approximately 4.5V.
 Connect ESP32 VIN to V33 on VM501, GND to GND.
 Initialize UART port 1 with GPIO16 as RX and GPIO17 as TX.
 Run `HardwareSerial VM(1);` to configure the UART port on ESP32.
 Run `VM.begin(9600, SERIAL_8N1, 16, 17);` to initialize UART port 1 with GPIO16 as RX and GPIO17 as TX.
 VM.Serial UART Protocol functions implemented in this project are based on the MODBUS protocol:
 - Read registers from VM501
 - Write registers to VM501